dentarg/auth0-blog/_posts/2017-07-27-authenticating-android-apps-developed-with-kotlin.markdown

 Of course, `krebshaus.auth0.com` domain in this URL must be changed accordingly to your domain on Auth0.

-Second, we have to change the *Client Type* to *Native* to enable [PKCE](https://auth0.com/docs/api-auth/tutorials/authorization-code-grant-pkce).
+Second, we have to change the *Application Type* to *Native* to enable [PKCE](https://auth0.com/docs/api-auth/tutorials/authorization-code-grant-pkce).

 Running our app now will show the list of to-do items, and above it the login button saying *Please, Identify Yourself.*.
 If we click it, we will see the default sign-in & sign-up screen of Auth0.